ENCODE-DCC/long-rna-seq-pipeline/README.md

 # long rna-seq-pipeline
-STAR based ENCODE Long RNA-Seq processing pipeline, for >200bp: **Pipeline Restrictions**
+**Pipeline Restrictions** for STAR based ENCODE Long RNA-Seq processing pipeline, >200bp

 * The read length should be a minimum of 50 base pairs.
 * Sequencing may be paired- or single-end, as long as sequencing type is specified and read pairs are indicated.